d3/d3-scale/README.md

 ## Changes from D3 3.x:

-* More precise tick thresholds for linear scales.
+* *linear*.ticks more often returns the right number of ticks.

-* Better ticks for log scales that are not base-10.
+* *log*.ticks returns better ticks scales that are not base-10.

-* Make defensive copies of domains and ranges.
+* *scale*.domain and *scale*.range make defensive copies.

+* *time*.ticks and *utcTime*.ticks no longer takes an [time interval](https://github.com/d3/d3-time) as an argument but instead takes an optional internal name, such as `"seconds"`.
+For a UTC time scale, this will use the corresponding UTC time interval.

+* *time*.tickFormat and *utcTime*.tickFormat now accept an optional specifier as an alias for d3-time-format’s format and utcFormat functions.

+* time.utc has been renamed utcTime.